JeanRintoul/open_3D_phantom/README.md

 This repository contains parts information on how to make a tool to map electric and acoustic fields in 3-dimensions at 0.1mm resolution using an off the shelf flsun q5 delta 3d printer, with some small modifications detailed below.

 ## FL SUN Q5 3D DELTA PRINTER ##
 Was bought on Amazon for $200.
 Dismantled the extruder to be replaced with our own 3D printed parts to hold an electrode or a hydrophone.
+The printer can be controlled via G-code which is called via python.

 ## 3D printed parts ##
 | Part   | 3D Design |